The Distribution of Metallicities in the Local Galactic Interstellar Medium: DISCUSSION

 \section{DISCUSSION}

 The most significant result of our analysis of relative ISM metallicities is that the spread in metallicities exhibited by the sight lines in our sample is small and only slightly larger than the typical measurement uncertainties.
 Most of the column density measurements used in our metallicity analysis were derived from moderate strength atomic transitions (e.g., O~{\sc i} $\lambda1355$, Mg~{\sc ii} $\lambda\lambda1239,1240$, P~{\sc ii} $\lambda1532$, Ti~{\sc ii} $\lambda3383$, Mn~{\sc ii} $\lambda\lambda1197,1201$, Ni~{\sc ii} $\lambda1317$, Cu~{\sc ii} $\lambda1358$, Ge~{\sc ii} $\lambda1237$, and Kr~{\sc i} $\lambda1235$) recorded at high spectral resolution ($\Delta v\sim2$--4 km~s$^{-1}$).
-It is relatively straightforward to extract accurate column densities from such data using either the AOD or profile fitting method.
-Furthermore, our sample is both large enough to be statistically significant and diverse enough to be representative of the local Galactic ISM.
+It is relatively straightforward to extract accurate column densities from such data using either the AOD or profile fitting method.\footnote{A small fraction ($\sim$11\%) of the measurements used in our analysis were derived from low-resolution FUSE observations.
+However, in these cases, the column densities are adequately constrained through the use of curves of growth that include very weak transitions \citep[e.g.,][]{j07,js07} or through Voigt profile fitting of weak lines, adopting component structures from higher resolution data \citep[e.g.,][]{r23}.} Furthermore, our sample is both large enough to be statistically significant and diverse enough to be representative of the local Galactic ISM.
 The inclusion of a wide variety of elements that exhibit a range of different depletion behaviors ensures that our linear fits are well constrained (even when the more refractory elements are excluded).
 It is also important to note that the elements considered in our investigation are produced through a variety of different nucleosynthetic processes.
 (For example, we have representatives of $\alpha$-process elements, Fe-group elements, neutron-capture elements, and elements produced through cosmic ray spallation.)
 This helps to ensure that we are probing variations in the overall metallicity and are not overly influenced by any potential variations in one process or another.